"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

 \question{4. \qfour} End-to-end encryption is a well-researched goal, and there are standards bodies and academic researchers as well as companies looking to improve the existing technology.
-There are open questions around how best to achieve interoperation in E2EE, especially between existing systems that need to be `retrofitted' with interoperation capabilities~\cite{dma_how_to_e2ee}.
-At the same time, there are readily viable options using existing technology to set up interoperation that remains secure.
-Thus, security considerations are not an insurmountable obstacle to an interoperability mandate in this context; at the same time, research progress over the course of the next few years may reveal ways to do interoperable E2EE much better.
-In the case of iMessage, interoperating encryption for communications with Android users will ultimately better protect Apple's own users.
-Thus, although initially difficult, security will be better served after the required changes.
+There are serious open questions around how best to achieve interoperation in E2EE, especially between existing systems that need to be `retrofitted' with interoperation capabilities; at the same time, there are promising avenues using existing technology to set up interoperation that remains secure~\cite{dma_how_to_e2ee,dma_concerns_e2ee_ross}.
+Thus, it is an open question in which contexts security considerations may be an insurmountable obstacle to an interoperability mandate for E2EE messaging.
+Research progress over the coming years may reveal new challenges and/or ways to do interoperable E2EE better.